CMakePP/CMinx/paper.md

 # Summary

-This manuscript introduces CMinx, a program for generating application programming interface (API) documentation for CMake modules (code written in the CMake language).
+This manuscript introduces CMinx, a program for generating application programming interface (API) documentation written in the CMake language, and CMake modules in particular.
 Since most of CMinx's intended audience is comprised of C/C++ developers, CMinx is designed to operate similar to Doxygen [@doxygen] (the *de facto* C/C++ API documentation tool).
 Specifically, developers annotate their CMake source with documentation comments (traditional CMake block comments, starting with an extra "`[`" character).
 The documentation comments, written in reST [@rest],